heartgears/school_district_analysis/README.md

 *How does replacing the ninth-grade scores affect the following:*
   *Math and reading scores by grade*

-  Only ninth grade scores were affected, and minimally.
+  Only ninth grade scores were affected, and minimally so.

   *Scores by school spending*

   Thomas High School was in the $631-645 per student bin, and minimally affected the results of that group.

   *Scores by school size*

   Thomas High School was in the medium school size bin, and minimally affected the results of that group.

   *Scores by school type*

   Thomas High School is a charter school, and minimally affected the results of that group.

 ## Summary